ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 Hashing makes fraud easy to spot.
 But proof-of-work as a process is also a big deterrent to attacking the chain.

+### Attack

+The proof of work consensus is susceptible to a 51% attack.
+This means a miner can have control over 51% of the hashing power on a network and can manipulate the data on the blockchain if this happens.

 ### Proof-of-work and security {#security}

 Miners are incentivised to do this work on the main Ethereum chain.
 There is little incentive for a subset of miners to start their own chain – it undermines the system.
 Blockchains rely on having a single state as a source of truth.
 And users will always choose the longest or "heaviest" chain.